developer-zebra/developer-zebra-site/src/ekd/1-0/guide/usage/index.md

 **The Layout Properties** section of the Button Properties panel refers to the left and top offsets and the width and height of the selected button.
 All measurements are in pixels.

-**If the Layout was created using drag-and-drop**, a key must be selected from the key panel and dropped into the Layout.
+**If the layout was created using drag-and-drop**, a key must be selected from the key panel and dropped into the layout.
 Double-click the key to change its default settings.

-**If the Layout was created using Grid Layout**, double-click on any box in the grid to configure its properties.
+**If the layout was created using Grid Layout**, double-click on any box in the grid to configure its properties.

 #### Layout Properties (within Button Properties panel)